KaylaCharky/SOEN-341/README.md

 ## Project

 Instagram is a social media platform for the sharing of pictures and moments that people enjoy.
-This web application allows for the user to post pictures, follow other user's profile's to see all tehir friend's pictures and like or comment on the photos to show appreciation.
+This web application allows for the user to post pictures, follow other user's profile's to see all their friend's pictures and like or comment on the photos to show appreciation.

+Additional features are still to be decided.

 # Team Members